geminimir/promptproof-demo-project/README.md

 7. **Multilingual Regressions**: Inconsistent behavior across locales

 ### **Red → Green Demonstrations**
-- **Red**: Fixtures with intentional failures → CLI detects violations
+- **Red**: Fixtures with intentional failures → Action goes red with HTML report
-- **Green**: Fix prompts → CLI passes → Production safety proven
+- **Green**: Quick fix → re-run → green check

+## One-click template

+This repository is designed to be a template.
+Enable "Template repository" in Settings, then click "Use this template" to spin up a new project with PromptProof pre-wired.
+The default workflow uses fixtures-only and report-only so your first PR is green without any secrets.

 ### **Production-Ready Integration**
 - **Zero network calls in CI**: Tests run on recorded fixtures